-The following applications will be treated as in-year admissions during 2020/21:
+The following applications will be treated as in-year admissions during 2025-26:

-- applications for admission to Year 7 which are received after 1 September 2020 - all other applications for admission to Years 8 to 11.
+- applications for admission to Year 7 which are received after 1 September 2025 - all other applications for admission to 8 to 11.

-5.1 Applications
+4.1 Applications

-Applications will not normally be considered in advance of the date the place is required, this will be approximately 35 days for those moving house, and 21 days for those not moving house.
-However, applications for admission in September 2020 can be made from 1 June 2020.
+Applications will not normally be considered in advance of the date the place is required; this will be up to 21 school days in advance.
+However, applications for admission in September 2025 can be made from 1 June 2025.

-5.2 Outcome
+4.2 Outcome